What is Molecular Gastronomy?

 To create foams or "airs" that dissolve in the mouth, you can use a hand blender to mix soy lecithin with your chosen ingredient.
 Create balsamic foam to pair with mozzarella and tomatoes, or top a cocktail with citrus "air."

 Spherification is the process of creating soft, squishy spheres that resemble pearls or caviar eggs.
 This technique uses calcium chloride and alginate, which gel when combined.
-One common use of spherification is to make bursting boba for bubble tea.
+One common use of spherification is to make popping boba for bubble tea.

 3. Meat Gluing with Transglutaminase